Skip to main content

 Install the Python SDK

-pip install chipi-python
+pip install chipi-stack

 If you’re on an Apple Silicon Mac (M1/M2/M3) and encounter issues, use these flags:

-CFLAGS=-I`brew --prefix gmp`/include LDFLAGS=-L`brew --prefix gmp`/lib pip install chipi-python
+CFLAGS=-I`brew --prefix gmp`/include LDFLAGS=-L`brew --prefix gmp`/lib pip install chipi-stack

 3